ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-02-26-5-ai-revolution-benefits-entrepreneurs-should-look-forward-to.md

 - *Chatbots*

 Machine learning algorithms often replace call centers, help complete the task of providing customer assistance and information around the clock, even on holidays and weekends.
-A “smart” program learns from its own mistakes and, over time, surpasses living operators' incompetence.
+A "smart" program learns from its own mistakes and, over time, surpasses living operators' incompetence.
 The result: a significant increase in customer loyalty, a buildup of the company's positive image.

 - *Data management*